philk/philk.github.com/data/resume.md

 #### Excellent communication skills

 Often what people are asking for and what they're saying are two very different things (especially in tech).
-From my years of dealing directly with end-users as a consultant and sysadmin I'm very good at figuring out what the best solution for a particular person's problem will be without making anyone feel stupid.
+My years of experience as both a sysadmin and a consultant have heightened my ability to figure out what people are _really_ asking for.

+* * *

 Work Experience
 ---------------
 ### LeapFILE/Oxygen Cloud
-Technical Solutions Engineer -> Technical Operations Manager
+Technical Solutions Engineer >> Technical Operations Manager
 Newark, CA
 July 2010 - Present